waveform-linesLeveraging MCP

 Prerequisites:

-• Access to a ZenML Cloud server
+• Access to a ZenML server (Cloud or self-hosted)

 • A local clone of the repository